Hawkeye091/Understanding_Django/README.md

 ## Cloning this github project

-Clone this github project to your local
+Clone this github project to your local.

 ```
 git clone https://github.com/Hawkeye091/Codeasylums_Django.git